snefru/juliafy/README.md

 ##Notes

-Underlying grammar is 'derived' from Julia (not a reference).
+Underlying grammar is 'derived' from Julia.